maharshall/franchisecomparator/README.md

 # franchisecomparator

-Currently uses the npm package 'imdb-scrapper' to get info from IMDB but I may change this.
+This product uses the TMDb API but is not endorsed or certified by TMDb